evolutics/kerek/README.md

       --wait
           Wait for services to be running|healthy
       --wait-timeout <WAIT_TIMEOUT>
-          timeout in seconds waiting for application to be running|healthy -h, --help
+          Maximum duration to wait for the project to be running|healthy -h, --help
           Print help (see more with '--help')
 ```